ardeid/myfirstRepo/Readme.txt

-This is a Nonsense first github repo to test using GitHub with R Studio
+This is a nonsense first GitHub repo to test using GitHub with R Studio.